thiswillbeyourgithub/Clozolkor/README.md

 ## Features
 * supports multiple shortcuts to show or rehide clozes
+* changes cloze color when there is only one deletion (can easily be edited)
 * supports image cloze deletion (thanks to /u/bluegreenmagick)
 * added buttons, handy for mobile (one to reveal one cloze, one to reset)
 * more to come, this clozing system is the basis of my workflow